mamonu/boldbestpractice/docs/index.md

 ### How to contribute

 You can add your suggestions for this document via the Github Issues interface.
-Please see the [Contributing](Contributing.md) for further details.
+Please see the [Contributing](Contributing.md) section for further details.